 Paddle & Hike in Caines Head!

-Be prepared to be physically active for the entirety of this Seward kayaking and hiking trip.
-If you’re not comfortable hiking and paddling all day we have easier trips that we can set you up with!
+On this trip, you will kayak 10 miles and hike 4 miles.
+Be prepared to be physically active during the whole trip.
+If you’re not comfortable hiking and paddling all day, we have easier trips that we can set you up with!

-Watch for whales, eagles, sea lions, sea otters, mountain goats, black bears, and Dalls porpoise!
+- Watch for whales, eagles, sea lions, sea otters, mountain goats, black bears, and Dall’s porpoises!

-We paddle past Tonsina Beach where salmon spawn (when in season) and view the beautiful yet mysterious “ghost forest” remains from the ruins of the 1964 Alaskan earthquake.
-From there, we continue on to Caines Head State Park.
+From there we paddle past Tonsina Beach, where salmon spawn (when in season), and view the beautiful yet mysterious ghost forest remains from the ruins of the 1964 Alaskan earthquake.
+We continue on to Caines Head State Park.
 Paddlers often see eagles, sea otters, sea lions, and sometimes mountain goats, black bears, and orca and humpback whales.

 We retrace our steps and paddle back to Miller’s Landing, watching for wildlife all along the way.

-If you are booking a charter and lodging and your charter, water taxi or kayaking is cancelled due to weather you are still responsible for the lodging or camping reservations and the normal cancellation policy applies.
+If you are booking a charter and lodging and your charter, water taxi, or kayaking is canceled due to weather, you are still responsible for the lodging or camping reservations and the normal cancellation policy applies.
 All of our activities are possible during rain, so rain does not constitute a cancellation.
 Miller’s Landing is not responsible for vehicle break downs, personal emergencies, flight delays, health issues or other unforeseen hardships.
-We will try very hard to work with you but the cancellation policy will need to be applied if we cannot issue a raincheck or find an alternative solution that appeals to both parties.
+We will try very hard to work with you, but the cancellation policy will need to be applied if we cannot issue a raincheck or find an alternative solution that appeals to both parties.